Risotto with pea cream, seared tuna and cherry tomato confit

 420 g carnaroli rice 90 g onion 100 ml white wine vegetable stock 200 g cherry tomatoes 100 g shelled peas 300 g tuna filet 60 g grated pecorino cheese extra-virgin olive oil salt and pepper

 Pinot Bianco Alto Adige DOC, ripened on fine sediments.
 Pinot Blanc is considered to be a particularly fine, delicate wine.
-A longer resting period on the lees gives it the full-bodied smoothness that it needs to compete with this complex dish.
+A longer resting period on the lees gives it the full-bodied smoothness that it needs to compete with this complex dish with tuna.

 Spumante Extra Brut Alto Adige DOC A South Tyrolean sparkling wine with a low sugar content (extra brut) that contrasts with the soft creaminess of the risotto, stimulating the palate with its fine perlage.